-BUSN 2160 - Electronic Mail Applications (2 credit hours, 2250 minutes)
+BUSN 2160 - Electronic Mail Applications

 This course provides instruction in the fundamentals of communicating with others inside and outside the organization via a personal information management program.
 Emphasizes the concepts necessary for individuals and workgroups to organize, find, view, and share information via electronic communication channels.
 Topics include: internal and external communication, message management, calendar management, navigation, contact and task management, and security and privacy.